-Provide and maintain economic and social infrastructure to ensure infrastructure-led economic growth and development a) Fibre-optic network programme
+Provide and maintain economic and social infrastructure to ensure infrastructure-led economic growth and development a) Fibre-optic network programme economic benefits by providing access to affordable telecommunication infrastructure on an open-access basis.

 The City will act as catalyst by investing in suitable economic and social infrastructure to support and further stimulate economic development.
 This will happen by means of the following key programmes: